Be a foster parent and experience the joy!

 - Must be willing to medicate fosters as needed.
 This can include giving oral liquids or pills, eye or eardrops, and topical medications.
 At times, fosters will need to be bathed or dipped.
 Training can be arranged, if needed.

 - Must insure that your own cats do not have FIV or FeLV.
-Current test results are required or testing can be arranged at AAR at no cost.

 - Your own pets must be up to date on vaccinations.
 For cats this includes rabies and FVRCP.
 If you have indoor/outdoor cats, they must also be current with FeLV vaccinations.
 Although separate foster spaces are required, some illness can be transferred in the air or by hand contact.